-Week 1 Introductory Meeting: what is socialism?
-Is socialism dead?

-Block 1: Different Forms of Socialist Thinking

-- Week 2 Marxist Ideas of Socialism - Week 3 Social Democratic Ideas of Socialism

-Block 2: Criticisms of Socialism

-- Week 4 Socialism and its NeoLiberal Critics: Hayek and Nozick on Constructivism and Equality - Week 5 Socialism and its New Social Movement Critics: Green and Feminist Criticisms of Socialism

-Block 3: Rethinking Socialism

-- Week 6 The Collapse of State Socialism In Central and Eastern Europe - Week 7 Essay writing advice week - Week 8 Rethinking Socialism in the NeoLiberal Era: Market Socialism and Radical Democratic Socialism - Week 9 J.S.
-Mill and Liberal Co-operative Socialism

-Block 4: The Death of Socialism?

-- Week 10 Globalisation and Social Democracy: has Globalisation led to the end of Social Democracy? - Week 11 The Crisis and Rethinking of Social Democracy: New Labour, the Third Way and European Social Democracy - Week 12 Fukuyama: Has Capitalism won the Battle with Socialism?
+- Week 1 What is Socialism?
+Is Socialism dead? - Week 2 Marxist Ideas of Socialism - Week 3 Social Democratic Ideas of Socialism - Week 4 Socialism and its NeoLiberal Critics: Hayek and Nozick on Constructivism and Equality - Week 5 Socialism and its New Social Movement Critics: Green and Feminist Criticisms of Socialism - Week 6 Reading week - Week 7 The Collapse of State Socialism In Central and Eastern Europe - Week 8 Rethinking Socialism in the NeoLiberal Era: Market Socialism and Radical Democratic Socialism - Week 9 Globalisation and Social Democracy: has Globalisation led to the end of Social Democracy? - Week 10 The Crisis and Rethinking of Social Democracy: New Labour, the Third Way and European Social Democracy - Week 11 The Left after Austerity - Week 12 Fukuyama: Has Capitalism won the Battle with Socialism?

-Contacts

-Convenor and Tutor: Luke Martell, Friston 261, phone (67)8729, email L.Martell@sussex.ac.uk.
-Tutor and person with overall responsibility for the module.
-I will have weekly office hours when you can see me without appointment - I'll let you know when these are at the start of term.

-Important information about the module may also be sent to you by email (eg any changes to timetabling arrangements or information which supplements that in this module document).
-You should check your email daily.
+Contact

+The convenor and tutor is Luke Martell, Freeman G50 (to the left of the school office), phone 01273-678729, email L.Martell@sussex.ac.uk.
+I'll have weekly office hours that will be posted on my web profile.
+Feel free to contact me to fix up a time if you want to meet at other times.
+I am part time and work one day a week on Friday.
+That's the only day I'll be on campus, but I'll check emails on other days.
+I share an office so its best to come to my office hours or make an appointment in advance, so I can find a room that is free for us to meet.

-Seminars
+Seminars and Lectures

-This module is taught by 12 lectures and 12 two-hour weekly seminars.
-Check your timetables on Sussex Direct.
-Note that there are timetable changes in two of the weeks, which I have emailed you about.

-You should use the questions listed each week (and the blurb for each topic) to guide your reading.
+This module is taught by 11 lectures and 11 two-hour weekly seminars, with one reading week.
+The timetable is on Sussex Direct.
+You should use the questions listed each week, and the blurb for each topic, to guide your reading.
 Come to seminars with your own answers to as many of the questions as you can, prepared to discuss them with the group.